 For many of us, the new year brings the coldest weather of the year.
 This quick checklist offers a few key suggestions to help ensure your vehicle is ready for the rest of winter:

 Finally, make sure you’re protected with reliable car insurance this year.
 If you only carry the minimum insurance level required by your state, you may want to consider the additional options available to you to provide even more protection for you and your vehicle.
-Give us a call to discuss discounts that might apply to you, such as a defensive driving discount or a multi-vehicle discount.
+Contact us to discuss discounts that might apply to you, such as a defensive driving discount or a multi-vehicle discount.

 A flat tire is no fun, especially in the winter.
 Being prepared and knowing how to change a flat tire can help get you back on the road in no time.